Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 that predictions can exceed realistic limits.
 In some cases, even though we spend significant amounts of money to collect field data, we can still produce statistically insignificant predictions.
-For example, imagine if the location accuracy for soil profiles is ±5km or poorer.
+For example, imagine if the location accuracy for soil profiles is ±5 km or poorer.
 Even if all other data collection techniques are highly accurate, the end result of mapping will be relatively poor because we are simply not able to match the environmental conditions with the actual soil